hanwei2008/learngit/readme.txt

-tGit is a version control system
+tGit is a distributed  version control system
 GGit is free software